PC-Admin/matrix-moderation-tool/README.md

 # Matrix Moderation Tool

-This is a script i wrote to make moderating a Synapse server easier.
+A Matrix moderation tool to make managing a Synapse server easier.

-Contact me at: @PC-Admin:perthchat.org if you get stuck or have an edit in mind.
+Contact me at: @PC-Admin:perthchat.org if you get stuck or have an edit in mind. if it

 ***
 ## Licensing

 This work is published under the MIT license, for more information on this license see here: https://opensource.org/license/mit/

 ***
 ## Setup script

-You can hard code the server URL, federation port and access token for faster use, it will prompt you for these values if you don't.
+You can hard code the server URL, federation port and access token into the [hardcoded_variables.py](./hardcoded_variables.py) file for faster use, it will prompt you for these values if you don't.

 Your access token can be found in Element > Settings > Help & About, your user account must first be upgraded to a server admin.

 ***
 ## Upgrade user to 'server admin'